 With a sticky Vibram sole and plently of rand rubber, the Mont Blanc is decent at climbing on rock for a stiff boot.
-If you intend to do lots of climbing on rock in your boots, we recommend the La Sportiva Trango Cube GTX - Women's, which has no toe-welt and therefor offers more precision when edging.
+If you intend to do lots of climbing on rock in your boots, we recommend the La Sportiva Trango Cube GTX - Women's, which has no toe-welt and therefore offers more precision when edging.

 Ice Climbing Ability

-First of all, the bulky, gusseted outer tongue has a piece of leather that is too wide, which makes it almost impossible to tighten enough around the ankle.
+What makes a boot climb ice well is a stiff, supportive sole, which every full-shank boot provides, and the way the boot locks the heel down, which is often a function of the lacing system.
+This is where we were not impressed with the Mont Blanc.First of all, the bulky, gusseted outer tongue has a piece of leather that is too wide, which makes it almost impossible to tighten enough around the ankle.
 This lack of tightness results in the heel sliding up when hiking and front-pointing.
 Especially in contrast to the similarly designed gusseted tongue of the Nepal, which is very secure, the Mont Blanc feels sloppy and loose.

+Our biggest complaint about the Mont Blanc is the lacing system.
+Seemingly to mimic the Nepals, they have a webbing lace loop on top of a metal lace catch, where the Nepal has a webbing loop above a metal lace lock.
+On the Nepal, this helps to tighten the bottom of the boot and the top of boot separately, which really customizes fit and support.
 By contrast, the Mont Blancs have an open lace catch instead of a locking piece.
 This results in the laces coming undone from the catch, but being constricted by the webbing loop above it.
 This does not allow for additional fit customization, but is instead just really annoying.
 If the lace comes out of the catch, there is no way to fix it with gloves on, so you have to remove your gloves to fiddle with the laces, which are hard to tighten enough as it is.

 Made from all leather and with metal lace grommets, this is a durable, long-lasting boot.
 Our test pair endured many long approaches on trail as well as snow, and the sole is still in good shape.